-In fact, he said that it was “worth it” to have “some gun deaths every single year, so that we can have the second amendment.”1
+He said that it was “worth it” to have “some gun deaths every single year, so that we can have the second amendment.”1

 But I don’t agree.

-And still I don’t think he should have died by killing machine.
+I don’t think he should have died by killing machine.

 I hold every. single. human. life. sacred.